wisdomdzontoh/holistic-backend/README.md

   * Target value and target type (`increase` or `decrease`)
   * Color-coded scoring rules
   * Active/inactive toggle
-* [X] Indicators marked as “active” are used in all computations and syncs
+* [X] Indicators marked as "active" are used in all computations and syncs

----

-### 4.3 Org Unit Tree and Period Selection

-* [X] Org unit tree fetched via `/api/organisationUnits`
-* [X] Access limited to user’s root org unit and children
-* [X] Period selector supports:
-  * Monthly, quarterly, yearly
-  * Relative periods (e.g. last 12 months, last 4 quarters)

 ---